-Furthermore, the program provides participants with guidance to develop a strong support network on campus (e.g., with faculty and peers involved in academic activities) and will provide funding for participants to visit graduate schools and attend academic conferences, all of which are critical in building awareness of academic careers and fostering relationships with faculty at graduate schools where students may apply.
+Furthermore, the program provides participants with guidance to develop a strong support network on campus (e.g., with faculty and peers involved in academic activities) and can provide funding for participants to visit graduate schools and attend academic conferences, all of which are critical for building awareness of academic careers and fostering relationships with faculty at graduate schools where students may apply.

 For more information, contact: